 In order to pursue these implications, it is necessary to convert the sea-level curve into maps of shoreline position at different stages of the glacial-interglacial cycle.
-This is a complex procedure and cannot be done simply by mapping sea level positions against modern sea-bed bathymetry, because the coastal crust has been warped and flexed by hydro-isostatic loading and unloading of water masses on the continental shelf, by large-scale propagation of the Red Sea Rift and tectonic uplift of the Rift flanks, by localized processes of salt doming and dissolution, by variable accumulations of sediment on the sea bed, and by localised volcanic activity (Bosworth, this volume; Ligi et al., this volume; Hovland et al., this volume).
-Modelling of these processes in the southern Red Sea, incorporating all available dates for raised or submerged beaches throughout the Red Sea region has been carried out by Kurt Lambeck working with the Saudi-UK archaeological team working in the region (Lambeck et al. 2011).
+This is a complex procedure and cannot be done simply by mapping sea-level positions against modern seabed bathymetry, because the coastal crust has been warped and flexed by hydro-isostatic loading and unloading of water masses on the continental shelf, by large-scale propagation of the Red Sea rift and tectonic uplift of the rift flanks, by localised processes of salt doming and withdrawal, by variable accumulations of sediment on the sea bed and by localised volcanic activity (Bosworth, this volume; Ligi et al., this volume; Hovland et al., this volume; Pugh and Abualnaja, this volume).
+Modelling of these processes in the southern Red Sea, incorporating all available dates for raised or submerged beaches throughout the Red Sea region, has been carried out by Kurt Lambeck working with the Saudi-UK archaeological team working in the region (Lambeck et al. 2011).